ddnexus/pagy/docs/extras/countless.md

 This mode retrieves `items + 1`, and uses the number of retrieved items to calculate the variables.
 It then removes the extra item from the result.

 !!! info
+- The `@records` collection is an eager-loaded `Array` of records.
 - The `@pagy` object can be used with any supported helper.
-- The `@records` collection is an eager-loaded `Array` of records.
 !!!
 +++ Minimal mode

 !!! success
-Your app uses no pagination UI
+Your app uses no or limited pagination UI
 !!!

 ### Usage